Saji Koduvath, Advocate, Kottayam.

 Stamp Act & Registration

-- Cancellation of Sale Deeds and Settlement Deeds & Powers of Sub-Registrar in Registering Deeds
+- Cancellation of Sale Deeds and Settlement Deeds & Powers of Sub-Registrar in Cancelling Deeds

 - Time-Limit For Adjudication of Unstamped Documents, before Collector